 Whether called ‘diseases of affluence’ or ‘mismatch diseases,’ leading killers in our country—heart disease, diabetes, certain forms of cancer—either directly or indirectly result from poor nutrition.
 Even influenza and pneumonia, which claim over 55,000 Americans each year, can be better fought with a well-functioning immune system, something poor nutrition negatively influences.

 Then there are the mental health disorders anxiety and depression—leading causes of suicide, which claims over 42,000 Americans yearly—which are affected by diet.

-Despite your penchant for posting photos of fast foods that you adore, Mr. President-elect, please remember that sugar is at the root of our problems.
+Despite your penchant for posting photos of fast foods that you adore, Mr. President, please remember that sugar is at the root of our problems.
 It almost seems cliché to mention, given how aware we are of this issue.
 But awareness does not equal action.
 Millions of Americans still smoke cigarettes despite a half-century of knowing their life will be cut drastically shorter due to it.

 Prior to the First World War, Americans consumed roughly fifteen grams of sugar per day, mostly from fruits and vegetables, which, as paleoanthropologist Daniel Lieberman writes, surrenders fructose slowly.
 This is important: the slow release of sugar is less likely to cause the dangerous insulin spike that is a marker of diabetes.